 |Chia seeds-close up view.|

-Chia seeds come in variegated colors depending upon cultivar type and may vary in color from black, brown to off-white.
+Chia seeds come in variegated colors depending upon cultivar type and may vary in from black, brown to off-white.
 Its seeds measure about 1 mm in diameter and resemble like miniature pinto beans.
 Its smooth outer cover is made up of hygroscopic mucilage coat which absorbs water and swells up several times the original size.

 Chia seeds compose of many health benefiting antioxidants namely ferulic acid, caffeic acid, quercetin, etc.